Frequently Asked Questions

 How are scholarship recipients selected?

-Each scholarship has stringent selection criteria and the scholarship is awarded to the applicant who best meets the this criteria.
+Each scholarship has stringent selection criteria and the scholarship is awarded to the applicant who best meets the criteria.
 Selection for some scholarships may require approval by the relevant donor or selection committee and may involve an interview with the donor or selection committee.

 Criteria can include; academic merit, Grade Point Average (GPA) or Australian Tertiary Admissions Rank (ATAR), equity criteria (financial hardship, sole parent/carer, non-English speaking background, medical condition/disability, Indigenous, etc), location (rural or isolated), personal attributes, performance at interview or a combination of selection criteria.Each scholarship page lists the selection criteria.